-I'm talking about the main player here - there are other options in the shape of Google's Play Music, and of course you can check things out using the music portion of the Samsung Hub (the South Korean brand's version of iTunes, helpfully now packaged all up in one place) but the main way to transport tunes to your ears is through the main music app.
+I'm talking about the main player here - there are other options in the shape of Google's Play Music, and of course you can play files using the Samsung's own apps for music and video.

-It's easy to get to the tracks you want here too, as when you open it up you're presented with either a big long list of all the albums or songs you own, although if you have missing album artwork the phone won't be able to find it for you.
+The Music app does a decent job of cataloguing all the music on your device, assuming you can get it transferred.
+When you open it up you're presented with either a big long list of all the albums or songs you own, although if you have missing album artwork the phone won't be able to find it for you.